SleepFoundation readers get $200 off a DreamCloud Mattress.

 DreamCloud offers two mattresses, the DreamCloud and DreamCloud Premier.
 Both are hybrid models featuring memory foam comfort layers and pocketed coil support cores.
 They offer a good balance of responsiveness and pressure relief, as well as impressive temperature regulation thanks to their coil systems.
 DreamCloud offers a 365-night sleep trial, giving purchasers a full year to try their mattress before making a decision.

 DreamCloud and Puffy both offer generous lifetime warranties, making a mattress from either company a sound investment.

-Our comprehensive guide will help shoppers decide which mattress will best suit their needs.
+We’ll help shoppers decide which mattress will best suit their needs.
 We’ll compare the models offered by each company, including an overview of pricing, sizing, and construction.
-We’ve also provided performance ratings and customer reviews to help give shoppers a better understanding of how each mattress stacks up.
+We’ll also provide performance ratings and customer reviews to help give shoppers a better understanding of how each mattress stacks up.
 Lastly, we’ll cover both company’s shipping, return, and warranty policies.

 365-night sleep trial